adutta/howtobuild_OpenCVCUDA_cpp/README.md

 Link: http://opencv.org/releases.html

 # Generate Code with CMake
+CMake is a GUI tool to configure OpenCV to your liking before it's built.

+1. Point CMake to where the source code is.
+Look for the directory with the CMakeLists.txt file in it.
-1. Hit configure
+2. Hit configure
-2. Check the following:
+3. Check the following:

   * WITH_CUDA
   * WITH_CUBLAS
   * CUDA_FAST_MATH

-   If you do not care about absolute accuracy.
+   Check **only** if you do not care about absolute accuracy.
 The tradeoff here is accuracy for speed.

   * BUILD_opencv_world

    Select **only** if you don't plan to deploy this.
 This will build everything into one lib/dll.
 This is not lean at all.

   * INSTALL_TESTS

    Lets you verify everything works.

-3. Uncheck the BUILD_opencv_python2 flag if you don't plan on using python
+4. Uncheck the BUILD_opencv_python2 flag if you don't plan on using python

   * Otherwise you will need Python with debug built on your machine

-4. Hit configure again/until the red text highlights go away
+5. Hit configure again/until the red text highlights go away
-5. **Finally**: Hit Generate button to build C++ code
+6. **Finally**: Hit Generate button to build C++ code

 # Build with Visual Studio
+The code has now been configured as you need it.
+Now we actually get to build OpenCV.

 1. **MAKE SURE BUILDING 64 BIT**
 2. Build debug **and** release
 3. Build ALL_BUILD